 6. Critical Thinking

 Professors and managers need to know you can figure out the right solution when presented with a problem.
 Critical thinking is a valuable skill that proves that and a strength for any student who has it.

-Critical thinking involves the systematic analysis of evidence collected via experience, observation, reasoning, and reflection.
+Critical thinking skills involve the systematic analysis of evidence collected via experience, observation, reasoning, and reflection.
 It also includes considering a variety of outcomes to make a decision.

-You could tell a story of when you demonstrated critical thinking to achieve academic success in your application.
+You could tell a story of when you demonstrated critical insight to achieve academic success in your application.

 Planning involves the consideration of different activities necessary to achieve a goal.
-It is a skill that requires other skills like communication, multitasking, project management, and problem-solving.
+It is a skill that requires other skills like communication skills, multitasking, project management skills, and problem-solving.

 Planning also involves leveraging hindsight and foresight.
 If you’ve successfully planned a school or class event, feel free to add it to your application.